jempe/gopicam/README.md

 # GoPiCam

-GoPiCam is a web-based interface for managing and controlling a Raspberry Pi camera, inspired by the RPi-Cam-Web-Interface project.
+GoPiCam is a web-based interface for managing and controlling a Raspberry Pi camera using RaspiMJPEG, inspired by the RPi-Cam-Web-Interface project.
 Unlike the original, GoPiCam is implemented in Golang, which eliminates the need to install additional software like PHP or a database on the Raspberry Pi.

 ## Features